Hello friends, in this article I’m going to demonstrate to you Restore RMAN Backup with a Different Database Name on New Server step-by-step guide.

 Audit file Location: “/u01/app/oracle/admin/db11g/adump/“

-Now i’m going to taking Database full Backup with controlfile and spfile using RMAN.
+Now I’m going to take Database full Backup with controlfile and spfile using RMAN.

 Before executing the backup command, must be checked control file auto backup on or not if not then configure it otherwise you need to take control file backup separately, in my case-control file auto backup is on.

-The Newly configured server must have install Oracle binary.
+The Newly configured server must have installed Oracle binary.
 Check here how to install Oracle on Linux.

 - How to Install Oracle 12c on RHEL6

 - How to Install Oracle 11g on RHEL6

 We have two ways to restore RMAN Backup

 - With the same directory structure as our production environment.